 Parking meter enforcement hours also vary from street to street.
-Hours of enforcement are listed on each parking meter or parking spot number post.
+Hours of enforcement are listed on each parking meter or parking spot number post — check this before you pay.
 Unfortunately, these can be difficult/impossible to see without getting out of your car.

 While accumulated snow drifts can begin to creep off sidewalks into the street, obstructing the available space to park your car, be aware that parking your car too far out in the driving lane can earn a fine.
 If you’re unsure about whether or not your car is parked safely, it’s probably a good idea to find another spot.

 To stay out of the cold, park in a skyway accessible parking garage for your event.
 In most cases, you can get right to your destination without having to step outside.
 These parking ramps are accessible from the skyway.